+I create community gardens, from workshops to complete garden plans.
 These focus on slow gardening, strong community connections, creative activity and grass roots action for the planet.

 A garden setting invites people to slow down and forget about all the things they are otherwise permanently plugged into.
 People are drawn to talk, laugh, breathe, look, connect and decompress.
 The subtle but deep effects of this, over time, are lasting and utterly life changing for some.

 Click the button below for to see my portfolio of projects.